“Yeah, overall I'd say I am.”

 The Canon T2i has some weak points, but overall it's a great camera.

-This is how you answer a question or give an opinion, when you're not really sure:
+This is a way to answer a question or give an opinion, when you're not really sure:

 I'd say she'll probably be back at about 2:00.